Living Book Summary: Little House on the Prairie

 (Side note: The book attributes her blindness to scarlet fever, although fact checks seem to indicate that it’s not possible; in fact, Laura Ingalls-Wilder’s biography points to a different sickness, and experts speculate that she only used scarlet fever in the novel because it was more relatable.)

-If I could only recommend one book about the power of perseverance, prudence, and endurance, this would be it!
+If I could only recommend one book about the power of perseverance, prudence, and endurance, The Long Winter would be it!
 Prepare your heart for the drama of having our beloved Ingalls family stuck in their home with food dwindling out during an unusually harsh winter that lasts months longer than usual!
 I could practically swear our feet were getting icy cold just reading this book!

 Also, this seems to be the first time that Laura and Almanzo’s lives cross. 🙂

-In this book, Laura is starting to teach at a town several miles away from home.
+In These Happy Golden Years, Laura is starting to teach at a town several miles away from home.
 Her friendship with Almanzo deepens through his picking her up and bringing her home on the weekends.
 The story also tackles more difficult issues, such as Laura’s struggle with her landlady.

 As such, I personally feel this would be a good book for a bit of an older audience, perhaps fourth to sixth grade will make for excellent discussions.

-In this book, Laura and Almanzo are married and starting their new life together with their own farm, and even giving birth to their first daughter, Rose.
+In The First Four Years, Laura and Almanzo are married and starting their new life together with their own farm, and even giving birth to their first daughter, Rose.

 Although the book is still written in a way that’s accessible to young children, because the themes revolve more on homemaking and the responsibilities of a young mother, I would recommend scheduling it towards fifth, or even sixth, grade.